After Equifax Hack, Calls For Big Changes In Credit Reporting Industry

 Hoofnagle says your credit report should be frozen by default and then you could unfreeze it to, say, buy a car.

-Andrew Smith, representing the Consumer Data Industry Association at the hearing, said the industry already faces enough regulation, and that the credit bureaus play an important role in the economy by helping consumers get access to credit.
+Andrew Smith, representing the Consumer Data Industry Association at the hearing, said the industry already faces enough regulation and that the credit bureaus play an important role in the economy by helping consumers get access to credit.